thibautkao/TaleofData/README.md

      parameter, a functional interface: Function <T, T>
  a function for saving data transformed into a file

-Main: the main program which calls the functions to process our file is passed as a parameter
+Main: the main program which calls the functions to process our file is passed as a parameter.